About a month after Thanksgiving chapter. A week before Christmas.

-Dalton wasn't sure when he'd begun picking up on Randall's little idiosyncrasies, but the minute twitches of the shorter male's hands as if he was trying flick invisible debris from the table were impossible to miss, as were the impossibly dark crescents under his eyes.
-While the eye bags were a fairly permanent feature on the man, Dalton knew he wasn't normally so twitchy... or quiet, for that matter.
+Dalton wasn't sure when he'd begun picking up on Randall's little idiosyncrasies, but the minute twitches of the shorter male's hands as if he was trying flick invisible debris from the table were impossible to miss, as were the incredibly dark crescents under his eyes.
+While the eye bags were a fairly permanent feature, Dalton knew they weren't normally so prominent he wasn't normally so twitchy... or quiet, for that matter.
 Chenton had said something completely asinine a moment ago and Randall had only shot him a half-hearted snort in response.
-Two days ago he would've gone off on him, explaining all the ways he was an idiot.
+Two days ago he would've gone off on him, explaining all the ways he was an idiot, and why setting a trap was as ridiculous as it was juvinile.
 It was strange that he was acting different, and even stranger still was the fact that Dalton recognized those differences.

 He knew Randall had just gotten off of a pretty intense case, but being threatened with death by a convict didn't usually get him.
 Maybe it hadn't.
-Maybe he was just assuming things because he himself would've been shaken up by a six foot eight beast of a man trying to jump across a table to strangle him.
-Maybe that hadn't rattled Randall at all- for all Dalton knew, he was used to that treatment.
+Maybe he was just assuming things because he himself would've been shaken up by a six foot eight beast of a man trying to jump across a table to strangle him- and seeing the bruising around Randall's neck had been plenty alarming, too.
+Maybe that hadn't rattled Randall at all, though- for all Dalton knew, he was used to that treatment.

-Psychoanalyzing people had to be a fascinating job.
+Psychoanalyzing people had to be a fascinating hobby.

 Not that Dalton would ever trade his career for anything.
 Even when he had to sit through mind numbing meetings such as the one he found himself currently in he enjoyed what he did.
 There was something to be said about having the power to dictate how a company ran.
 Even more entertaining was having Randall there to scare everyone into being as well behaved as he'd ever seen them.
 Dalton couldn't even remember why Randall was at this particular meeting...